 Earnest Money Delivery

 When you made your offer, you included a check for an earnest money deposit.
 This money will be credited to your down payment and other costs at closing.
-You need to make certain that the funds are already transferred into the checking account and available at the time you make the offer because the check will be deposited when the offer is accepted.
-This money is supposed to be from your funds, not from a loan, and a lender may ask for financial statement showing where the money originated.
-The check will be returned to you if your offer is rejected, or if the seller counters your offer and you don’t
+You need to ensure that the funds are already transferred into the checking account and available at the time you make the offer.
+The check will be deposited when the offer is accepted.
+This money is supposed to be from your funds (not from a loan), and a lender may ask for financial statement showing where the money originated.
+The check will be returned to you if your offer is rejected or if the seller counters your offer and you don’t accept the counter.

-Unless you are purchasing a newly constructed home, the Realtor who helped you sift through Colorado Springs homes for sale to find that perfect fit has probably recommended that an inspection be conducted.
+Unless you are purchasing a newly constructed home, your real estate agent has probably recommended an inspection.
 Your offer will contain a contingency clause making the sale dependent upon the home satisfactorily passing that inspection within a specified time frame.
-This timeframe is usually 10 days.
-It’s best to call immediately after the offer is accepted; inspectors frequently book several days in advance and you don’t have time to waste.
+This time frame is usually 10 days.
+It’s best to call immediately after the offer is accepted.
+Inspectors frequently book several days in advance and you don’t have time to waste.